nospaceships/node-raw-socket/README.md

    error after a number of pings - the underlying `uv_poll_t` handle was being closed twice

+## Version 1.2.2 - 21/09/2013

+ * Using uint16_t instead of uint32_t on line 87 in src/raw.cc for a value
+   that is out of range

 # Roadmap

 In no particular order: